Colin Wynter QC

 Other notable cases include:

-- Brown-Quinn v Equity Syndicate EWHC 2661 Comm; test case, which established an insured’s unfettered right to choose his/her own lawyer under any and all legal expenses insurance contracts.
+- Brown-Quinn v Equity Syndicate 1 WLR 1740, CA; test case concerning an insured's right to choose his/her own lawyer under legal expenses insurance contracts.

-- Synergy v CGU & Ors EWHC 2583; insurance; avoidance for non-disclosure, broker’s alleged negligence
+- Synergy v CGU & Ors Lloyd's Rep IR 500; insurance; avoidance for non-disclosure, broker’s alleged negligence

 - Flexsys Americ LP v XL Insurance Company Ltd EWHC 1115 Comm; insurance; appropriate trigger for effecting of “drop down” cover in upper layer of umbrella policy